-For our "Rebranding Project High-Level Board", we wanted to easily link and reflect information from three separate low-level boards that relate to this project: our "Rebranding Campaign Planning", "Rebranding PR Strategy" and "Rebranding daily tasks" boards.
-To do this, we first connected in the relevant boards from the Connect Boards Column:
+For our "Tea Imports Project Portfolio", we wanted to easily link and reflect information from four separate low-level boards that relate to this project.
+To do this, we first connected the relevant boards from the Connect Boards Column:

 Alternatively, you can also choose to simply add hyperlinks to any related boards by using the Link Column.
 This column type allows you to connect low-level boards to any related item by giving you a dedicated space to input the unique URL of those boards.
 Using this column makes jumping between boards seamless.

-"When date has passed and status is something, notify someone"
+"When date arrives, and only if status is something, notify someone"

 This automation allows the project manager to be notified whenever a due date has passed and the item is not complete.